 5. Thwarts independent play

 The walking habit creates an unnecessary and unproductive dependency on the adult for entertainment.
 Engaging the parent to repeat the activity becomes a distraction when the child could be happily working on developing motor skills his way, or engaged in other more educational, creative and exploratory self-generated activities.

-Although we probably believe that our well-intentioned manipulation of a baby is helping him learn to move freely, we are actually restricting him (just as we do when propping him to sit and holding him to stand).
+Although we probably believe that our well-intentioned manipulation of a baby is helping her learn to move freely, we are actually restricting her (just as we do when propping her to sit and holding her to stand).
 Babies need lots of practice moving freely to attain new skills.
 It is best to encourage that freedom and trust them to be inner-directed.
 Only babies know what they are ready to do and what they’re working on.

 7. Loss of transitional movements

 Researchers at the Pikler Institute also noted in their observation of the 722 children raised in this model orphanage (the only place that I’m aware of where natural gross motor development has been officially studied) that the children maintained a “stable high activity level during the whole period of learning new motor skills and changed their postures on average of at least once per minute.
 This indicates that a child restricted from moving freely is deprived of the long hours of exercising in transitional postures before mastering the next developmental skill.”
 (From The RIE Manual.)